 Iconic Sydney Harbour Bridge

-Steve picked Alan and Jennifer up from their hotel in Darling Harbour.
-Firstly, they rode through the city and over the iconic Sydney Harbour Bridge.
+Firstly, Craig picked them up from their hotel in The Rocks.
+They rode through the city and over the iconic Sydney Harbour Bridge.
 We always tell our passengers to look up and enjoy the unique view.
 The rivets are so interesting and the arch is so iconic.

 Kirribilli